Follow these guidelines for creating a comprehensive and inclusive PTO policy.

 Do you have an employee who is constantly calling out "sick" or taking excessive amounts of time off?
 While many employee absences are legitimate, recurring unscheduled absenteeism can really disrupt a business – especially if the employee is taking paid time off.

-Your first instinct might be to discipline the employee, accuse them of taking advantage, or even threaten to fire them.
+Your first instinct might be to discipline the employee, accuse them of taking advantage of the company, or even threaten to fire them.
 But if their reason for missing work qualifies as a legally protected absence, you could land yourself in hot water.

-Tricia Meyer, founder and managing attorney at Meyer Law, noted that it's important for employers understand federal or state laws regarding employee leave so they aren't creating illegal policies or making unfair demands of their workers.
-Here's what you need to know about creating a smart time-off policy and handling employee absences.
+Tricia Meyer, founder and managing attorney at Meyer Law, noted that it's important for employers to understand federal or state laws regarding employee leave so they aren't creating illegal policies or making unfair demands of their workers.
+Learn the ins and outs of creating a smart time-off policy and handling employee absences.